AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/guidelines/robust_programming_practice/rpp11_always_use_the_result_of_function_calls.rst

 Reference
 +++++++++++

-MISRA C Rule 17.7 "The value returned by a function having non-void return type shall be used" and directive 4.7 "If a function returns error information, that error information shall be tested."
+MISRA C Rule 17.7: "The value returned by a function having non-void return type shall be used," and

+Directive 4.7: "If a function returns error information, that error information shall be tested."

 +++++++++++++
 Description